Rugby union in Latvia: History

-Soviet Period
+Soviet period

-Rugby union was played in the Russian Empire as early as in 1908.
-In 1934 the Moscow Championship was started, and in 1936 the first Soviet Championship took place.

-Rugby union arrived in Latvia itself during the post-War Soviet period.
-Latvia was never a stronghold of rugby in the USSR - the game was mainly played in Russia and Georgia - but has experienced some growth in the post-independence period.
+Rugby union arrived in Latvia during the post-WWII Soviet occupation.
+Latvia was never a stronghold of rugby in the USSR - the game was mainly played in Russia and Georgia - but has experienced some growth after the restoration of independence.

-After 1949, rugby's funding was withdrawn in the USSR for the sport being non-olympic".
+After 1949, rugby's funding was withdrawn in the USSR for the sport being "non-olympic".
 The competitions were resumed in 1957, and the Soviet Championship in 1966.
 In 1975 the Soviet national team played their first match.

-Latvia had its own rugby team in the USSR, but it was not treated as a proper national side.
+The Latvian SSR had its own rugby team in the USSR, but it was not treated as a proper national side.

-Post-independence
+Restored independence

-Like many other minor rugby nations, the game is centred on the capital, Riga.
+Like many other minor rugby nations, the game is centered on the capital, Riga.

 Latvian rugby received a surprise boost when they qualified for the 1993 Rugby World Cup Sevens.
 At the time, there were only two pitches in the country, both of which spent much of their time under snow.